CLAT Syllabus 2025: Detailed Subjects-wise Syllabus, Download PDF, Important Topics

 CLAT 2025 Syllabus for English Language and Comprehension

 The CLAT English section is primarily a test of a candidate’s language skills — reading, comprehension, and grammar.
-The questions are asked from six to seven passages of around 450 words each.
-Each passage is followed by a series of multiple-choice type questions.
+The English syllabus for CLAT 2025 contains 3-4 passages of around 450 words each.
+Each passage is followed by multiple-choice type questions based on the passage.
 Students have to read the passages and answer the underlying questions accordingly.
+The passages are usually drawn from non-fiction and journalistic sources such as newspapers and magazines.

 Particulars